Mattress comparisons – How to

-You do not even have to leave the comfort of your armchair to buy a mattress.
+You do not even have to leave the comfort of your armchair to buy a mattress (especially with our Mattress Comparison Tool).
 These days with the awesome power of the internet this can be done in a few hours at home.
 Once you grasp the principle of comparisons it actually becomes quite an enjoyable experience!

-This section is based on real life examples and we are using Dreams, Bensons for Beds, John Lewis and Furniture Village as the retailers to realistically demonstrate how to compile a mattress comparison.
+Disclaimer: This section is based on real-life examples and we are using Dreams, Bensons for Beds, John Lewis and Furniture Village as the retailers to realistically demonstrate how to compile a mattress comparison.
 In the following example, we make no suggestion that there is anything wrong whatsoever with any of these retailers or manufacturers mentioned.
+If you want to compare mattress brands then why not have a look at our new Mattress Comparison tool here?
+It allows you to quickly compare bed brands, price, GSM, Spring Counts and exactly what you can get for your budget in one place.

 Step 1.
 Decide on a budget